 Does taking on that one extra project support your value of spending time with your family?
 Or, is working from home distracting you from achieving your goal of landing that dream client?
 By letting your goals and values shape your actions, your work will become more meaningful and you’ll be happier being able to prioritize what is most important to you.

-Set Work Hours
+2. Maintain Set Business Hours

-When you work independently, you’re your own boss—you’re not confined to a 9-to-5 schedule.
+When you work independently, you are your own boss—you’re not confined to a 9-to-5 schedule.
 Nevertheless, it is still in your best interest to set and follow a somewhat regular work routine.
 By maintaining core business hours, you can mentally dedicate that specific time to work.
 Inform clients, friends, and family of these hours to set boundaries so they know when they should and should not contact you.

 It’s important to make time for hobbies and activities that take you outside of a work mindset.
 Time with family, friends, or even a half hour to run errands alone can serve as a pleasurable distraction from your work tasks and to-do list.
 In turn, making time for leisure activities will help enhance your work performance.
 It can be easy to get sucked into work mode without taking a break, so be sure to set aside time in your schedule each day to take a break and do something that isn’t related to work.